Rookout/docs/docs/breakpoints-conditional.md

 | `[]` | `arr[4]!=4`, `dict['a']!=4`  | Set conditions regarding to a specific sequence’s element - list, dict etc. |
 | `size` | `arr.size() >= 32` | Use size instead of len or length on any platform |

+### Time-To-Live:

+Seting time-to-live on a breakpoint places limits on the life span of the breakpoint.
+The breakpoint will disable automatically past the configured limit

+<iframe src="https://player.vimeo.com/video/373492033?color=af6bd6&title=0&byline=0&portrait=0" width="640" height="400" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>